RetroDECK/ES-DE/USERGUIDE.md

 **Only accept input from first controller**

-If enabling this option, only the first controller detected during startup will send its input to ES-DE.
-This is a good way to limit potential chaos with mutliple users fighting over which games to start.
+If enabling this option, only the first controller detected during startup will send its input to ES-DE (the keyboard input is unaffected by this setting and will be enabled regardless).
+This is a good way to limit potential chaos with multiple persons fighting over which games to start.
 Disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
 This setting does not affect the emulators in any way, it's only applied to ES-DE.

 **Configure keyboard and controllers**

 This tool provides configuration of button mappings for the keyboard and controllers, as explained [here](USERGUIDE.md#input-device-configuration).
 Normally this is not required as ES-DE automatically configures all input devices, but button customizations may be useful in some special situations.
+You may also need to run this tool if you have an unusual controller which could not be automatically configured.
 Be aware that custom button mappings will not change the help icons or help text.

 ### Game collection settings